What is expected of me as a client?

 Hypnotherapists guide their clients into relaxed states that slow down brain waves, drop them to certain levels putting them in a more open, accepting frame of mind.
 In this state, you find it easier to leave old self-defeating beliefs and behaviors behind and adopt new ways of thinking and behaving that serve you better.

 According to Dr. Rima Laibow in Quantitative EEG and Neurofeedback, hypnotic states are characterized by measurable brain wave activity.
 The deepest state is the Delta state which exhibits brainwaves of .5 to 4.0 cycles per second (Hz).
 Human babies are usually in this state at birth and until approximately two years old.
-The Theta (4-8 HZ) state which is considered to be a lighter state of suggestibility is the predominant brainwave frequency in children from two to six years old.
+The Theta (4-8 HZ) state is the predominant brainwave frequency in children from two to six years old.

 According to Bruce Lipton in The Biology of Belief, “As we get older, we become less susceptible to outside programming with the increasing appearance of brainwave (8-12Hz) Alpha activity that is equated with states of calm consciousness.
 At around twelve years of age, the child’s EEG begins to show more sustained periods of a higher frequency (12-35)HZ Beta brain states that are characterized as active or focused consciousness.” (more like a conscious adult waking state–our commentary).

 If this is true, it is no wonder that hypnotic states feel so relaxing and natural to us.
 We spent most of our developing years in these brain wave states!